matuzo/HTMHell/hell/adventcalendar/2024/5/index.md

 I didn’t need to write this article, because common sense exists, right?
 Then again, there’s a reason why HTMHell.dev exists. (<abbr title="By the way">BTW</abbr>, thanks for having me, it’s been an honor to be part of the [2024 advent calendar](https://htmhell.dev/adventcalendar/2024/) among all those talented people.)

-Initially I wrote something else, but it ended up being too long for a calendar entry.
-Which is why _the original article_ is now [available on my blog](https://cssence.com/2024/forced-colors-mode-strategies/).
+Initially I wrote something else, but it ended up being too long for a calendar entry. _The original article_ is now [available on my blog](https://cssence.com/2024/forced-colors-mode-strategies/).
 If you are up for **actual Forced Colors Mode advice,** may I suggest you read it, and then consider joining my movement to make December <q cite="https://cssence.com/2024/forced-colors-mode-strategies/">the least colorful time of the year</q>.

 <section aria-labelledby="resources">